iamshaikhsharik/Quick-Attendance/README.md

 3. 📸 html2canvas (optional screenshot capturing)

 📜 License
-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License — see the <a href="https://github.com/iamshaikhsharik/Quick-Attendance/License">LICENSE</a> file for details.

 🤝 Contact
-👤 Created by iamshaikhsharik.
+👤 Created by <a href="https://github.com/iamshaikhsharik/">iamshaikhsharik</a>.
 Feel free to open issues or contribute!